9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ### Using type classes

-The disadvantage of hiding `IO` in another monad is that we\'re still tied to a concrete implementation.
+The disadvantage of hiding `IO` in another monad is that we're still tied to a concrete implementation.
 If we want to swap `HandleIO` for some other monad, we must change the type of every action that uses `HandleIO`.